rails/rails/guides/source/webpacker.md

 |favicon_link_tag  |favicon_pack_tag  |
 |image_tag         |image_pack_tag    |

-Also the generic helper `asset_pack_path` takes the local location of a file and returns its webpacker location for use in Rails views.
+Also, the generic helper `asset_pack_path` takes the local location of a file and returns its webpacker location for use in Rails views.

 You can also access the image by directly referencing the file from a CSS file in `app/javascript`.